mwiens91/twitch-game-notify/README.md

 which downloads the example configuration file from GitHub and prints it to the terminal, which you can then redirect to a file.

-### Getting a Twitch API client ID
+### Getting a Twitch API client ID and client secret

-To get a Twitch client ID, you need to either create or link an existing Twitch account with [Twitch's dev portal](https://dev.twitch.tv/).
-Up to date instructions for obtaining a client ID can be found at [dev.twitch.tv/docs/authentication](https://dev.twitch.tv/docs/authentication/).
+To get a Twitch client ID and client secret, you need to either create or link an existing Twitch account with [Twitch's dev portal](https://dev.twitch.tv/).
+Up to date instructions for obtaining a client ID and client secret can be found at [dev.twitch.tv/docs/authentication](https://dev.twitch.tv/docs/authentication/).

-When registering for a client ID, don't set a client secret; just make sure you don't share your client ID (i.e., keep it private).

 ### Constructing the streamers list